edzxia/optimization/README.md

   - Projected Subgradient Descent
   - Mirror Descent with negative entropy function

-and for an objective function that maximizes a quadratic function with a matrix whose elements are drawn i.i.d. from Gaussian distribution
+and for an objective function that maximizes a quadratic function with a matrix whose elements are drawn i.i.d. from Gaussian distribution on the probability simplex
   - Projected Subgradient Descent
   - Franke-Wolfe method